 Hansen's Dairy store in Waterloo sells ice cream in cones, shakes, malts and sundaes, along with ice cream cakes.

-What flavors of ice cream do you make?
+What ice cream flavors do you make?

 The list below includes flavors we make consistently year-round, unless marked seasonally.
 We also make limited-time micro-batches for the ice cream dip cabinet at Hansen's Dairy Waterloo.

 Hansen's Ice Cream has a premium fat content and very little aeration.
 The result is a dense, hard ice cream that tastes homemade and melts quickly in your mouth.

 What do you use to sweeten Hansen's No Sugar-Added ice cream?
 Is it artificial?